 Graduate Studies in Psychology & Counseling

-in Counseling Psychology
+Program in Psychology

+The courses are listed below.
 For descriptions of each of these courses, click here.

 If you'd like to download a copy of the graduate catalog, click here.

 Core Courses (30 Hours):